 If your horse is showing signs of severe heaves and/or hasn’t improved with either Stage 1 or Stage 2 treatments, your vet might recommend inhaled medications.
 You’ll place a specially designed mask (such as the Aeromask, by Trudell Medical International) over your horse’s nose several times a day.
 This will deliver medication directly to his lungs for maximum effect.
 This allows lower doses of drugs to be effective, thus lessening the risks of side effects.
 (Note: Your vet might also recommend expectorants and antibiotics, as in Stage 2 heaves.)

 - Inhaled corticosteriods.
 Like their oral counterparts, these medications help control inflammation and reduce airway thickening and mucus production.

 - Inhaled bronchodilators.
 Like their oral counterparts, these drugs help open your horse’s airways.
 Your vet will recommend that you administer the bronchodilator first.
 Then wait a period of time for your horse’s airways to open before administering the corticosteroid.
 That way, the latter can reach as deeply into your horse’s lungs as possible for maximum effect.

 What’s in a Name?

-Classic heaves, once referred to as COPD (chronic obstructive pulmonary disease), is now more accurately being called RAO, or recurrent airway obstruction.
+Classic heaves, was once referred to as COPD (chronic obstructive pulmonary disease).
+It ‘s now more accurately being called RAO, or recurrent airway obstruction.
 This distinction has been made because of the underlying disease process reactions of the tissues within the small airways in the lungs result in breathing difficulties.

 A less-severe respiratory problem, IAD, or inflammatory airway disease, was once thought to be an early form of heaves but has now been identified as a separate entity.